askorama/orama/packages/lyra-docs/docs/usage/insert-data.md

 ### Parameters
 The **insert** method takes two mandatory parameters:

-1. the `database` in which we want the insertion to occurr
+1. the `database` in which we want the insertion to occur
 2. the `document` to insert (which must abide to the aforementioned **schema**)

 The optional parameters can be configurations properties (e.g. <a href="/docs/usage/creating-a-new-lyra-instance#input-analyzer">the override</a> of the default language for the given document).